genevate/style_guides/business/leadership.md

 > *The relationship with one's manager is the lens through which the whole work experience is
 > viewed.* -- Marcus Blankenship

+> *"The manager’s function is not to make people work, but to make it possible for people to work."*
+> -- Peopleware: Productive Projects and Teams

 <!-- Tocer[start]: Auto-generated, don't remove. -->

 ## Table of Contents